catalyst-cooperative/open-energy-data-for-all/episodes/assumptions.md

 * there is at least one row of data in the report
   * easy to test!
-  * high impact - an empty dataset will certainly impact downstream usage
+  * high impact - any cleaning and analysis requires data to work on
   * moderate likelihood - some file transfer failure could easily make this fail.

 :::: challenge